digideskio/HyperDev-design/readme.md

-# HyperWeb Design Stuff
+# Logos, illustrations, fonts, mockups

-Logos, illustrations, fonts, mockups – All the design things! ✨
+All the things! ✨

 To use this, you'll need to first install [the Git LFS plugin](https://git-lfs.github.com)